 - Discussions about the process for reconciliation and healing.

 - Support of legislation for a proposed Welcome Center at Fort Monroe

 - Co-sponsoring a maritime and military event with Langley AFB

 - Develop commemorative historic markers

-- Host signature events that commemorate the 2019 Arrival of Africans at Point Comfort
+- Host signature events that commemorate the 2019 Landing of Africans at Point Comfort

 - Attract the attention of national entities, such as The Smithsonian